 New cables were ordered and en route to Puerto Rico when a second cable snapped on November 6, 2020.
 This dramatically increased stresses on the remaining cables, making most areas of the site unsafe for workers – and making the site, as a whole, too precarious for our original repair plan to be practical.

-Could Arecibo be Saved?
+Could Arecibo Be Saved?

-During the fourth week of November the project team was in constant communication, logging the number of wires broken each day and assessing the state of the telescope.
-Hoping for the best and preparing for the worst, we contacted D.H.
+During the fourth week of November, the project team was in constant communication, logging the number of wires broken each day and assessing the state of the telescope.
+Hoping for the best – and preparing for the worst – we contacted D.H.
 Griffin, a demolition contractor, to review the situation.
 On December 1, as our team was driving up the mountain to the observatory, the platform collapsed.

 Switching to Recovery

-The forensic report is due to the National Science Foundation and the University of Central Florida in December 2021.
+The forensic report is due to the National Science Foundation and the University of Central Florida in January 2022.